-Survival rates: In the tables presenting survival rates, the magnitude of the standard error is given as a clue to the reliability of a given rate: the greater the standard error, the less reliable the rate.
-In addition, if there were fewer than 25 diagnoses in the first interval of the life table constructed to calculate survival, or if all cases became lost to follow-up within an interval, a valid survival rate could not be calculated, as is noted in the table footnotes.
+Survival rates: In the tables presenting survival estimates, the magnitude of the standard error is given as a clue to the reliability of a given rate: the greater the standard error, the less reliable the rate.
+In addition, if there were fewer than 25 diagnoses in the first interval of the life table constructed to calculate survival, or if all cases became lost to follow-up within an interval, a validsurvival estimate could not be calculated, as is noted in the table footnotes.

-The standard error (SE) of a relative survival rate is obtained as follows (Ederer et al., 1961):
+The standard error (SE) of a relative survival estimate is obtained as follows (Ederer et al., 1961):

-$$SE(CR_t) = CR_t square root of [q_1/(e_1-d_1) + q_2/(e_2-d_2) + ... + q_t/(e_t-d_t)]$$ where $CR_t$ is the t-year relative survival rate, and for i = 1, ..., t, $q_i$ is the probability of dying in year i after diagnosis, $e_i$ is the effective number of patients at risk in year i after diagnosis, and $d_i$ is the number of deaths in year i after diagnosis.
+SE(CR_t) = CR_t square root of $[q_1/(e_1-d_1) + q_2/(e_2-d_2) + ... + q_t/(e_t-d_t)]$ where CR_t is the t-year relative survival estimate, and for i = 1, ..., t, q_i is the probability of dying in year i after diagnosis, e_i is the effective number of patients at risk in year i after diagnosis, and d_i is the number of deaths in year i after diagnosis.